Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Parametric and semiparametric information bounds in and

-The following three subsections are organized as follows: in subsect. \ref{ex_CRB_gamma}, an explicit expression for the parametric CRB of $\bs{\gamma}_0$ in $\mathcal{P}_{\bs{\gamma},s}$ in the presence of the nuisance parameter $s_0$ is provided, while in subsect. \ref{ex_const_CRB} the constrained parametric CRB for $\bs{\nu}_0 \triangleq (\bs{\mu}_0^T,\vecs{\bs{\Sigma}_0}^T)^T$ under the constraint $S(\bs{\Sigma}_0) = s_0$ is given.
-Finally, the subsect. \ref{prop_bounds} proposes the counterpart of the Propositions \ref{Prop_sg} and \ref{Prop_szeta} in terms of parametric and semiparametric information bounds.
+The following two subsections are organized as follows: in subsect. \ref{ex_CRB_gamma}, an explicit expression for the parametric CRB of $\bs{\gamma}_0$ in $\mathcal{P}^c_{\bs{\gamma},s}$ in the presence of the nuisance parameter $s_0$ is provided, while the subsect. \ref{prop_bounds} proposes the counterpart of the Proposition \ref{Prop_sg} in terms of parametric and semiparametric information bounds.

-\subsection{Explicit expression for $\mathrm{CRB}(\bs{\gamma}_0|s_0)$ in $\mathcal{P}_{\bs{\gamma},s}$}
+\subsection{Explicit expression for $\mathrm{CRB}(\bs{\gamma}_0|s_0)$ in $\mathcal{P}^c_{\bs{\gamma},s}$}